-About KIVI ABC6The station signed-on February 1, 1974 with the call sign KITC (the callsign standing for "Idaho Television Company", for the station's original owner) and was Boise's third commercial station.
-It aired an analog signal on VHF channel 6 and immediately took on an ABC affiliation.
-Prior to the station's launch, the network was split between CBS affiliate KBOI-TV (channel 2) and NBC station KTVB (channel 7), with programing from ABC being carried on both outlets in off-hours.
-Although Boise had been large enough since the 1950s to support three full network affiliates, the difficulty of building a translator network to serve this vast and mountainous market scared off many prospective owners until the late 1960s.
+About KIVI ABC6The station debuted on February 1, 1974, with the call letters KITC (for "Idaho Television Company," the station's initial owner), and was Boise's third commercial station.
+It began with an analog feed on VHF channel 6 and quickly became affiliated with ABC.
+Prior to the station's inception, the network was split between CBS affiliate KBOI-TV (channel 2) and NBC station KTVB (channel 7), with off-hours ABC programming aired on both.
+Although Boise had become large enough to sustain three full network affiliates since the 1950s, the complexity of establishing a translator network to cover this wide and mountainous region deterred many prospective owners until the late 1960s.

-In 1975, KITC changed calls to KIVI-TV for the first time but would ultimately drop the -TV suffix in 1998.
-Idaho Television Company sold KIVI and its then-sister KPVI in Pocatello to Futura Titanium Corporation in 1977.
-Futura, in turn, sold the station to the Evening Post Publishing Company in 1981, and Evening Post struck a deal to sell the station to Milwaukee-based Journal Communications in 2001, with the deal closing in 2002.
+KITC's call letters were changed to KIVI-TV for the first time in 1975, but the -TV suffix was dropped in 1998.
+In 1977, Idaho Television Company sold KIVI and its sister station, KPVI in Pocatello, to Futura Titanium Corporation.
+Futura, in turn, sold the station to the Evening Post Publishing Company in 1981, and the Evening Post signed a contract in 2001 to sell the station to Milwaukee-based Journal Communications, which closed in 2002.

-KKVI in Twin Falls was the Magic Valley's original ABC affiliate through its status as a full-powered satellite of KPVI in Pocatello.
-In January 1996, the parent station switched affiliations to NBC.
-Since that network was already seen in Twin Falls through KTVB's low-powered semi-satellite KTFT-LP, KKVI became that area's first full-time Fox affiliate as KXTF.
-Fox was previously seen on that station off-hours in a secondary nature.
-Due to the network changes in Twin Falls, KIVI's owner purchased K68CO and turned it into a low-powered semi-satellite as KSAW-LP.
+Through its status as a full-power satellite of KPVI in Pocatello, KKVI in Twin Falls was the Magic Valley's initial ABC affiliate.
+The main station changed its allegiance to NBC in January 1996.
+Because the network was already available in Twin Falls via KTVB's low-powered semi-satellite KTFT-LP, KKVI became the area's first full-time Fox affiliate as KXTF.
+Fox has previously been shown on that channel during off-hours in a secondary capacity.
+Due to network modifications in Twin Falls, the owner of KIVI acquired K68CO and converted it into a low-powered semi-satellite known as KSAW-LP.